 A major goal of Texas Woman's University is to empower and affirm the full development of students in a learning environment of the highest quality.
 As constituents of the academic community, students are free, individually and collectively, to express their views on issues of institutional policy and on matters of general interest to the student body.
 In addition, students are encouraged to participate with faculty and staff in institutional decision making.
 Such opportunities are provided through involvement in many facets of University life.
-These include the United Student Association in Denton and Dallas and the Student Government Association in Houston, of which all students are members, the Residence Hall Association. the Campus Activities Board, and the Student Center Advisory Team, as well as the many other organizations-honorary, departmental, academic, special interest, and social opportunities.
-Students are also encouraged to participate in one or more of the University-wide committees and advisory boards whose purposes include decision making that impacts the life of the University and its community.
+These include the Student Government, of which all students are members. the Residence Hall Association, the Campus Activities Board, Greek Life, as well as the many other organizations-honorary, departmental, academic, special interest, and social opportunities.
+Students are also encouraged to participate in one or more of the University-wide committees and advisery boards whose purposes include decision making that impacts the life of the University and its community.